dxc-technology/about-devops-dojo/devopsatdxc/index.md

 a set of immersive, web-based interactive training modules.

 Our approach and curriculum was inspired by the topics covered by the book [Accelerate: The Science of Lean Software and DevOps:
-Building and Scaling High Performing Technology Organizations](https://itrevolution.com/book/accelerate/) from Nicole Forsgren, Jez
+Building and Scaling High Performing Technology Organizations](https://itrevolution.com/book/accelerate/){:target="_blank" rel="noopener"} from Nicole Forsgren, Jez
 Humble and Gene Kim.

 The modules in **Online DevOps Dojo** are a subset of the modules from our DevOps Dojo Curriculum.